 The major recurring theme of the Laramie series was renewal and rebirth, which may be why every live title sequence included some form of water imagery.
 Water has often been used as a symbol of passage and transition and was therefore important in establishing the show’s identity.
 Nature related imagery was used repeatedly throughout the series to establish time (sunsets, sunrises, changes in seasons), harbinger danger (dust storms) and symbolize anger and passion (fire).

 Laramie explored a number of social issues.
-Among them were adoption, aging, class discrimination, community support of law enforcement, criminality, criminal justice reform, cultural diversity, education, equality, feminism, genocide, gun control, honesty in politics, interracial relationships, justice, juvenile delinquency, laws of war, maturation, mental health, racism, religious tolerance, the Robin Hood effect, substance abuse, unlawful military orders and vigilante justice, all of which were heavily laced with the interaction of the seven deadly sins.
+Among them were adoption, aging, class discrimination, community support of law enforcement, criminality, criminal justice reform, cultural diversity, education, equality, feminism, genocide, gun control, honesty in politics, interracial relationships, justice, juvenile delinquency, laws of war, maturation, mental health (with numerous examples of psychopathic and sociopathic behavior), racism, religious tolerance, the Robin Hood effect, substance abuse, unlawful military orders and vigilante justice, all of which were heavily laced with the interaction of the seven deadly sins.

 Balancing the fist fights and gunfights were moments of comedic interaction such as Jess’ unique method of washing his clothes, the nearly simultaneous dunking in the water trough, and the reaction to a particular bouquet.

 The epilogue provided the “sunset” for each episode.
 Generally, the characters were safely ensconced at home and wrapped up the action on a positive note with hope flying as high as Mike’s kite.

 To see information about the individual episodes, click on the links below: